menu icon

 Instructions

-• Cook your noodles according to the package instructions.
+• Cook or soak your noodles according to the package instructions.
 Once cooked, drain and rinse it under cold water.

 • While noodles are cooking, prepare your sauce by combining all ingredients needed.
 Give your sauce a taste, adding more seasonings if needed.